cebuanos/githubcards/README.md

 ## The GitHub Cards App

+The objective is develop a Github Cards App that will search a githu username based on the input keyword and display it.

 Using the github API, we are able to retrieve the list of github username.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).